Klewang: History

 An Acehnese collection of Kris (hung vertically) and Klewang (hung diagonally) during the Dutch colonial period, c.
 1893–95.

+The Kelantanese klewang is believed to be as old as the parang, became a distinct weapon by the late 18th century.
+In the 19th century, Kelantanese men would wear the Kelantantese klewang behind their sarong with the blade protruding out.

 During the Aceh War the Acehnese klewang proved very effective in close quarters combat against the sabre-wielding Dutch troops and the Royal Netherlands East Indies Army.
 Mobile troops armed with carbines and klewang succeeded in suppressing Aceh resistance where traditional infantry with rifle and bayonet had failed.
 The Dutch klewang was developed at the end of the 19th century, because firearms and also traditional swords were not always reliable at that time, especially in the jungle.
 'A klewang in the right-hand fist never refuses', it was said.

 From 1898 until the 1960s the Royal Dutch East Indies Army, Royal Dutch Army, Royal Dutch Navy and Dutch police used the militarised version of the klewang.
 These military versions were shortened sabres completely by European design, and better suited for close quarter fighting and jungle warfare.
 Officially the weapon was named the Marechaussee-sabre but the name klewang was more popular and later on also used as an official model.

 Even from the time after Aceh was pacified by the Dutch to the 1930s and right through World War II, lone wolf Acehnese without generals would still attack Europeans in hopes of getting martyred themselves and attaining paradise.
 Weapons used in such cases were usually klewang, if not the Rencong.
 The klewang was also used by the U.S. Army during World War II in the Pacific.